hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 - database access
 - network access

-... all the things, that make a real world program.
+... all the things that constitute a real world program.

 ## Interpreter pattern again